andreafabrizi/DNSProxy/README.md

-# DNSP - RFC8484-compliant DNS-over-HTTPS Proxy - An Overview
+# DNSProxy - RFC8484-compliant DNS-over-HTTPS proxy

-## Why DNSP ?
+## Why DNSProxy ?
 ### DNS transport tests, gone too far :)

-DNSP was born for two specific reasons: deliver DNS responses via satellite towards airplanes, and surf TOR anonymously.
+Historically, DNSProxy was born for two quite exotic reasons: simplify DNS messaging between satellite base-station and client airplanes, and to surf TOR anonymously - avoiding leaks.

 First _niche_ use-case: DNS UDP messages were lost within the satellite pipe but switching that very traffic on standard DNS-TCP was not an option as the